The Hood (Marvel Comics): Heroic Age

-The Hood uses the Power and Reality Gems to steal the Space Gem from Iron Man, using it to teleport the Avengers away to an unknown location, where upon entry, he is faced with Thor and the Red Hulk, Thor having the Time Gem.
+After acquiring the Power Gem and Reality Gem, Hood steals Space Gem from Iron Man, using it to teleport the Avengers away to an unknown location.
+He is faced by Thor and Red Hulk, who have the Time Gem.
 During the conflict, Red Hulk manages to steal the Power Gem from Hood.
 As Uatu the Watcher watches, Thor implores Hood to surrender, lest he kill himself.
-Hood declines the offer, and teleports to the ruins of the X-Mansion, where Xavier is leading a team of Avengers against the Danger Room to try to secure the Mind Gem.
+Hood declines the offer, and teleports to the ruins of the X-Mansion, where Charles Xavier is leading the Avengers to secure the Mind Gem.
 Effortlessly, Hood gets the Gem and engages in a mental battle with Xavier, emerging triumphant.
-He then warps to the Astral Plane to get the Soul Gem, but is confronted by its wielder Thanos.
-In reality, Thanos was one of Strange's illusions.
-When that did not work, Red Hulk, in possession of the Power Gem, punched Hood, and Hood wished Iron Man out of existence.
-Whilst this happened, Iron Man later reappeared with the Infinity Gauntlet, calling the Reality Gem to come to the Gauntlet.
-While the Hood protested that he had done nothing that the other superhumans present would not do if they had lost their powers, Iron Man and the other heroes simply rejected his words, using the Infinity Gauntlet to send Hood back to jail.
+Iron Man takes the Reality Gem and uses the Infinity Gauntlet to send Hood back to jail.